library-data-platform/ldlite/README.md

 Features
 --------

-* Queries Okapi-based modules and transforms the data for easier reporting
+* Queries Okapi-based modules and transforms JSON data for easier reporting

 * Full SQL query support on transformed data, using an embedded